sophchoe/Binary_Classification_Pennylane_Keras/README.md

 - Define classical layers
   - 2 hidden layers with 10 neurons
   - output layer with 14 neurons
-- Encode the output of the classical layers in quantum state, using
+- Encode the output of the classical layers in quantum state using the output of the classical layer as the parameters of quantum gates.
 - Define quantum layers (initialize the parameters to be optimized)
 - Create a Pennylane quantum circuit.
 The measurement returns a 2-dimensional vector to match the one-hot encoded labels.
-- Create a hybrid Keras model (Pennylane plug-in converts the quantum layers as a Keras layer)
+- Create a hybrid Keras model (Pennylane plug-in converts the quantum layers as Keras layers)
 - Train using Keras loss function and optimizer

 The paper suggests cutoff dimension 10.
 That would be a better approximation of the overall resulting quantum state.
 However the cutoff dimension of only 2 is giving a good result as well.
 Experimenting with different cutoff dimension is encouraged.